Comparisons11 min read

 • Tag-based organization — flexible subscriber management without traditional lists

-• Creator Network — cross-promote with other creators to grow your audience
+• Creator Network — cross-promote with other creators to grow your reach

-• Built-in digital product sales — sell ebooks, courses, and memberships with no third-party tool
+• Built-in digital product sales — sell ebooks, courses, and memberships without third-party tools

-• Newsletter referral system — built-in referral tracking to incentivize sharing
+• Newsletter referral system — built-in referral tracking to reward sharing

 • Free landing pages and forms — unlimited, even on the free plan